jessidesouzamaia/jessidesouzamaia/README.md

-- 👋 Hi, I’m @jessidesouzamaia
+- 👋 Hi, I’m @jessidesouzamai  jesse stande
-- 👀 I’m interested in ...
+-- 👀 I’m interested in  emprego como desenvolvedor
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learnin react nodejs
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me 11960233251 whatsapp
-- 📫 How to reach me ...
+-

 <!---
 jessidesouzamaia/jessidesouzamaia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.